html5rocks/updates.html5rocks.com.new/_posts/2015-04-09-DOM-attributes-now-on-the-prototype-chain.md

 ### Object.getOwnPropertyDescriptor on DOM Object Instance will no longer return a property descriptor for Attributes.

-If your site needs to get the property descriptor of an Attribute on DOM Objects, you will now need to follow the prototype chain.
+If your site needs to get the property descriptor for an attribute on a DOM Object, you will now need to follow the prototype chain.

 If you wanted to get the property description in Chrome 42 and earlier you would have done: